Ride-hailing market becomes increasingly crowded - VietNamNet

 Others offer attractive policies to their drivers such as MeGo not collecting fees from struggling drivers.

-A report by Google, Singaporean sovereign fund Temasek and US management consultancy Bain said the Vietnamese market could grow by 40 percent a year on average to 4 billion USD by 2025.
+A report by Google, Singaporean sovereign fund Temasek and US management consultancy Bain said the Vietnam market could grow by 40 per cent a year on average to US$4 billion by 2025.

 According to a study by ABI Research, new entrants still have opportunities because demand growth remains high.